srauph/Covigo/README.md

 repository files and clone a fresh copy.
 This is all you need to do regarding files, as this project does not store files outside of it's repository folder.

-Regarding recreating the database, note that dropping and recreating the database will **deleta all Covigo database data** and **is irreversible**.
+Regarding recreating the database, note that dropping and recreating the database will **delete all Covigo database data** and **is irreversible**.